-Homemade Vanilla Extract is hands down way better quality and far more cost efficient than anything you can buy at the store.
-Easily made with just two ingredients–vanilla beans and alcohol–it is worth making at home.
-After making it for years in restaurants and at home, I’m sharing all my tips for always keeping it in stock!
+Homemade Vanilla Extract is hands down way better quality and far more cost-efficient than anything you can buy at the store.
+Easily made with just two ingredients, it is worth making at home.

 Homemade Vanilla Extract Recipe